Bringing online lessons to life with Canon livestreaming cameras

 Using PTZ cameras for livestreaming

 While livestreaming might initially seem daunting for some, it also offers a host of possibilities.
-"When we livestream, we record simultaneously in 4K," says Tania, "That means you can livestream in HD or lower resolution if the bandwidths aren't good enough, and also record in 4K so the material can be edited after the event.
+"When we livestream, we record simultaneously in 4K using an external recorder," says Tania, "That means you can livestream in HD or lower resolution if the bandwidths aren't good enough, and also record in 4K so the material can be edited after the event.

 "In my experience, you tend to output in HD in education and very rarely in 4K.
 But if you want to create a glossy version – effectively a brochure for the university or the educational institution – you can use the 4K footage."